Riemannian geometric classification and emergent phenomena of magnetic textures: Emergent Responses related to geometry

 This nonreciprocal transport is a type of emergent response induced by the spin texture, similar to the THE described by Eq.~(\ref{eq_cond_H}).
 There are several similarities as well as differences between the two.
 We first discuss the similarities and differences in the underlying magnetic structures.
 Both effects are finite only when the magnetic structure is noncoplanar.
-The THE becomes finite when the conventional SSC associated with a finite solid angle is nonzero in $\mathbb{R}^{d=2,3}$ and, moreover, when the skyrmion number $N_{\mathrm{sk}}$ is finite, i.e., when the system is topologically nontrivial.
-In contrast, for the emergent nonreciprocal transport, it suffices that the geodesic SSC $\Gamma_{ijk}$ is finite, exemplified by conical magnets, and it can be finite even in one-dimensional systems with $d=1$ or $d_{\mathrm{p}}=1$.
+The THE becomes finite when the conventional SSC associated with a finite solid angle is nonzero and has a nonzero spatial average in $\mathbb{R}^{d=2,3}$.
+In particular, for $d=2$, this condition corresponds to a finite skyrmion number $N_{\mathrm{sk}}$, namely a topologically nontrivial spin texture.
+In contrast, for the emergent nonreciprocal transport, it suffices that the geodesic SSC $\Gamma_{ijk}$ and its spatial average are finite, exemplified by conical magnets, and they can be finite even in one-dimensional systems with $d=1$ or $d_{\mathrm{p}}=1$.
 In addition, the system does not need to be topologically nontrivial.

 Next, we discuss the differences in the approximation.
 Since the THE is independent of the exchange coupling constant $J$, it is an effect obtained within the adiabatic approximation.
-In contrast, the emergent nonreciprocal transport depends on $J^{-2}$, which corresponds to a second-order nonadiabatic effect.
+In contrast, the emergent nonreciprocal transport depends on $J^{-2}$, which corresponds to the second-order nonadiabatic effect.
 Furthermore, while the SSC $\chi_{ij}$ contributes at second order in gradients ($\lambda_s^{-2}$), the emergent nonreciprocal transport appears at third order in gradients ($\lambda_s^{-3}$), i.e., it is higher by one order in the gradient expansion.
 Since the contribution to nonreciprocal transport involves higher-order corrections beyond the conventional semiclassical theory formulated within the adiabatic approximation, we might expect it to be negligibly small.
-However, as we will demonstrate with explicit examples below, the nonreciprocal conductivity itself is not negligibly small.
+However, as we will demonstrate with explicit examples below, the nonreciprocal conductivity is not negligibly small.